 Which brings me to my first – and possibly ONLY – piece of advice to anyone considering having an elective c-section for tokophobia:

-Which, OK, is probably just a little bit more emotive than I intended it to be, so let me clarify: when I say you shouldn’t trust the NHS on this, I’m not saying the information they give you is incorrect – not at all.
-It’s also not particularly balanced, though: and, for someone trying to decide between two, equally terrifying, options, that’s just not very helpful.
+Now, I’m not saying the information the NHS give you o c-sections is incorrect here: not at all.
+It’s just not particularly balanced: and, for someone trying to decide between two, equally terrifying, options, that’s just not very helpful.

 Which just isn’t true.